 Your state or territory government or local council may also offer more benefits including discounts on utility bills, water and rates, discounted public transport and vehicle registrations.

-Here is a state-by-state and territory guide to discounts and concessions:
+Here is a state-by-state and territory guide to discounts and concessions for seniors:

 You will not need to renew your card.
 Centrelink will send a new card four to six weeks before the expiry date on your current card.
 The card is valid for two years.